Skip to content

 by Lacey Ostermann

 If you’ve been meaning to start making your own bread, or simply need fresh inspiration for your homemade dough, this cookbook by online food creator Lacey Ostermann (aka @_lacebakes_) is for you.
-Lacey teaches you how to make three basic doughs – focaccia, sandwich bread and pizza dough – along with 60 inventive recipes to help you make the most out of them, complete with helpful photos, tips, and QR codes to tutorial videos throughout.
+Lacey teaches you how to master three basic doughs – focaccia, sandwich bread and pizza dough – along with 60 inventive recipes to help you make the most out of them, complete with helpful photos, tips, and QR codes to tutorial videos throughout.

 Share